microsoft/devhome/docs/tools.md

 }
 ```

-The Dev Home framework will look at all types in its assembly for any inheriting from ToolPage:
+The Dev Home framework will look at all types in its assembly for any inheriting from `ToolPage`:

 On a found type, the framework will use:
-  - [`ShortName`](#ShortName) method to get the name of the tool,
+  - [`ShortName`](#ShortName) property to get the name of the tool

 ### Method definition